mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `version_removed`

-This optional property contains a string with the version number when the subfeature ceased to be supported.
+This optional property contains a string with the version number when the feature ceased to be supported.
 If the feature has not been removed from the browser, this property is omitted.

 Examples: